eilyat/PE5/content/work/Infrastructure.md

 heroBackground: images/cargo.jpg
 heroHeading: Impact of infrastructure
 heroSubHeading: Infrastructure opens up so many opportunities to businesses and communities
-thumbnail: images/infrustructure.jpg
+thumbnail: images/infrastructure.jpg
-title: Investments in the energy sector
+title: Infrastructure and the economy
 weight: 2
 ---